How do I use Canvas Studio through the Rich Content Editor in Canvas?

 When submitting a video or audio file for an assignment, students can submit Studio media through the Rich Content Editor as a Text Entry submission, or they can access their Studio media directly as a File Upload submission.

-When viewing embedded media in the Rich Content Editor, users can use a variety of tools.
-Playback controls allow viewers to customize their own viewing experience.
+When viewing embedded media in the Rich Content Editor, users can customize their experience using the Settings menu playback controls.

 Video and audio files in the Rich Content Editor may or may not include comments.
 When comments are enabled, the video or audio file also includes additional details available based on a user's role.